 Asphalt Shingle Weight and Tonnage Planning

-Three-tab averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment is added, so the weight can cap a hooklift truck’s single route.
-How does that translate to a 10-yard dumpster?
-The roofing can’s lower side walls keep material inside the weight limit without spilling on the haul.
+The three-tab shingle averages 250 pounds; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added.
+That’s why roofing dumpsters route a hooklift truck with a lower side wall to cap the weight limit on a single pickup, keeping half-square jobs in a 10-yard can without overage.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition